mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 - [RavenDB.Bundles.TemporalVersioning](http://nuget.org/packages/RavenDB.Bundles.TemporalVersioning)
 - [RavenDB.Client.TemporalVersioning](http://nuget.org/packages/RavenDB.Client.TemporalVersioning)

+### Client Initialization

+You **must** initialize the Temporal Versioning client before using it.
+This should occur once in your code, right after you initialize the document store.

+    // Initialize the document store as usual. documentStore.Initialize();

+    // Then initialize the temporal versioning client. documentStore.InitializeTemporalVersioning();

-### Enabling the Bundle
+### Enabling the Server-Side Bundle

-Like all RavenDB bundles, the Temporal Versioning bundle must be enabled on each database that you plan on using it.
+Like most RavenDB bundles, the Temporal Versioning bundle must be enabled on each database that you plan on using it.

 ##### Enabling Temporal Versioning on a Standard Database